Vitor Hugo (footballer, born 2004)

 Vitor Hugo da Silva Gonçalves (born 24 February 2004), known as Vitor Hugo or Vitinho, is a Brazilian professional footballer who plays as a forward for Goiás.

 Club career

 Born in Itaberaí, Goiás, Vitor Hugo joined Goiás' youth setup in 2021, from hometown side AA Vasco de Itaberaí.
 On 9 February 2022, he signed his first professional contract with the club.

 Vitor Hugo made his first team – and Série A – debut on 15 June 2022, coming on as a late substitute for Vinícius in a 2–1 home loss against Internacional.
+On 19 August 2024, despite being rarely used in the main squad, he renewed his contract with the club until December of the following year.

+On 3 February 2025, after ending his period with the under-20s, Vitor Hugo further extended his link with Goiás until the end of 2026.